 Matthew Gill, Ph.D.

 Matt Gill, assistant professor of communication studies, currently serves as his department's graduate program coordinator.
-The graduate program offers a Master of Arts in Communication Studies as well as an option in community college pedagogy.
+The graduate program offers a Master of Arts in Communication Studies as well as an option in communication pedagogy.

-Admission to the graduate program in communication studies, with or without the community college pedagaogy option, requires an application to The Graduate School as well as an additional application to the Department of Communication Studies.
+Admission to the graduate program in communication studies, with or without the communication pedagogy option, requires an application to the Graduate School as well as an additional application to the Department of Communication Studies.
 Please contact Dr. Gill or visit the program's website for program admission criteria.